borisovelen/Ticket-Managment-System/README.md

+#STARTING APPLICATION:

 start server by: npm run dev
-start react by: npm start
+start client by: npm start

-.env:
+#Use create elen-database.sql to create the database!

+#make .env file in main folder with the following settings, you have to fill them up:

 #SERVER AND TOKEN SETTINGS